joelmoss/Pureset/README.md

 > A personal, project and organizational task manager

-Pureset is built upon the idea that no matter what kind of task management you use, each task is essentially the same thing; simply a unit of work - be that a project, a bug or a ToDo.
+Pureset is built upon the idea that no matter what kind of task management you use, every task is essentially the same thing; simply a unit of work - be that a project, a bug or a ToDo.

 A ticket is a bug, a bug is a task, a task is a ToDo...

-So if the above is true, and everything in Pureset is a task, then we can begin to create experiences for any type of task.
+So if the above is true, and everything in Pureset is a task, then we can begin to create highly customised experiences for any type of task, and work flow.

 ## Project Types